 Portland Seed Fund is an investment in a local venture capital fund providing early stage capital to Oregon based start-ups.
-The Receiver continues to seek opportunities to monetize the remaining PSF interest.
+The Receiver continues to seek opportunities to monetize the remaining PSF interest and the Receivership continues to receive distributions from PSF as the underlying investments experience liquidity events.